Heat Pump Shipments Climbed 16% in February as A/C Volumes Slid Again

 What Contractors Should Watch

 The practical question for California shops is mix planning for summer.
-If A/C unit shipments stay down 20% while heat pumps climb in the teens, stocking ratios need to shift accordingly.
+If standalone A/C shipments keep sliding while heat pumps climb in the teens, stocking ratios need to shift accordingly.
 Shops that built their Q2 orders around a traditional split-system base are going to end up long on condensers and short on heat pump air handlers.

 March and April data will tell us whether February was a blip or a trend.
 The cooling season answers a lot of questions about where the installed mix actually goes.